-This exhilarating tour will take you quad-biking through an untouched part of Iceland’s iconic South Coast, replete with dark black volcanic beaches, mighty glaciers, icy-glacial streams and the isolated remains of a plane that crashed many years ago.
+This exhilarating tour will take you quad-biking through an untouched part of Iceland’s iconic South Coast, replete with dark black volcanic beaches, mighty glaciers, icy-glacial streams and the isolated remains of a plane that crashed decades ago.

 It is an area of spectacular contrasts, where white-crested waves wash against jet black beaches, rugged lava fields give way to imposing white glaciers and pockets of greenery dot the otherwise foreboding horizon.
 There is no better way to explore it than on the back of a quad-bike, allowing us to have some heart-pumping fun amidst stunning natural scenery.

 The tour will end in an area known as Solheimasandur, renowned for the lonely DC-3 Plane Wreck that occurred there many years ago: a place of profound natural beauty that your friendly guide will tell you all about.

 This makes it ideal for adventurous souls who want to go on an adrenaline-pumping ride through a genuinely magical landscape.

 Our adventure begins when we meet at our base camp in the foothills of the mighty Mýrdalsjökull Glacier, where one of our professionally trained guides will demonstrate how to operate the ATV and give you all the relevant safety information.

 Then, once everyone is comfortable with the equipment, then we will ride out onto the coal-black sands into an otherworldly landscape crisscrossed by icy-glacial streams that provide a stunning contrast to the volcanically colored sands.
 The ATVs are specially designed to traverse the rugged landscape and we will occasionally ford a stream, which is sure to get the juices flowing.
 This one-of-a-kind landscape is located in the shadow of Katla, which was once Iceland’s most active volcano and helped craft many of the wonders that we see during our journey.